Randy Owen | drawings & paintings

 Here is the basic process I use when making my drawings.
 While I compiled this guide a number of years ago, it is essentially the same process I continue to use with minor modifications.
 Note that this is more of an overview than a basic how-to guide, so specific techniques are not addressed.

 It is my intention to release more information of my process, possibly using video, in the future.
 For now, I will continue to post work-in-progress pictures on my facebook page.
-My work continues to grow and change as I attempt different techniques and am exposed to more of the works of others.

 Thank you very much for your interest in my work!